tlambertz/seedvault_backup_parser/README.md

 ## Wifi Key Import
 You can create a backup, modify it, and restore it back to the device.
 This allows to bulk-add wifi passwords without root access.

-__WARNING__: I have tested this only for wifi passwords and do not entierely understand why the `@pm@` metadata needs to be present.
+__WARNING__: I have tested this only for wifi passwords and do not entirely understand why the `@pm@` metadata needs to be present.
 [Googles Documentation](https://developer.android.com/guide/topics/data/testingbackup#TestingBackup) states `This action stops your app and wipes its data before performing the restore operation`.
 This does not happen for wifi passwords.
 The new ones simply get added to the store, no old ones are deleted.
 But things might go wrong!

 ```sh
 # create a 'fake' plaintext backup